joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 In this step, we're going to configure our Lake Formation LFTag ontology, set LF-Tag permissions and assign values to our customer table and datbase.

 1. Navigate to [Lake Formation](https://console.aws.amazon.com/lakeformation) in the AWS Management Console.
+Confirm that you are in the correct Region.
 2. Click on "Tables" in the navigation panel to confirm that our customer table has been created correctly.
 ![](/images/lakeformation/table.PNG)
 3. Click on "LF-Tags" in the AWS Management Console.